Ticket #456 (reopened defect)

 While using buildbot in msys, new bugs appeared somewhere between 0.7.9 and 0.7.10p1.

 Those are related to the changes in the ShellCommand? object even if, right now, I can't tell what exactly caused this.
-What I know is, when I call pwd using buildbot, it used to return a path in msys path format (full UNIX like, so it was looking alike /c/some/folder) when it returns a path in windows format now (c:\path\to\folder).
-Using some tricks with environment variables before launching buildbot I achieved to get UNIX compatible path using the windows format (like c:
+What I know is, when I call pwd using buildbot, it used to return a path in msys path format (full UNIX like, so it was looking alike /c/some/folder) when it returns a path in windows format now (c:path ofolder).
+Using some tricks with environment variables before launching buildbot I achieved to get UNIX compatible path using the windows format (like c:\path\to\folder) but it stills cause problems on some executables like make that completely fails.

 Here is what the error looks like :